-COVID-19 update: Until further notice, postdocs may request funding for equipment purchases (books that are not available in electronic format, software licenses, laptops, printers, etc).
+Postdocs may use their start-up funds and request additional funding for equipment purchases (books that are not available in electronic format, software licenses, laptops, printers, etc).
 Any item purchased in this manner will remain the property of the University of Arizona and will have to be returned to the Department of Mathematics at the end of the postdoc's employment period.
 Please use the above form for such requests: make sure to provide specific information about the proposed purchase and upload a detailed budget.
 The library already provides access to many e-books.
 You may request a purchase or contact our library liaison, Jim Martin, if you need an e-book that the library does not have.

 Grants (up to $2000) to help postdoctoral scholars develop independent research activities.
 Applications are due mid-March.